Strategies for Strength: Nonprofit Resources to Survive Hostile Government Actions

 - Legal Assistance Intake Form for Organizations Protecting and Advancing DEI from the Lawyers’ Committee for Civil Rights Under Law.

-- Pro Bono Legal Assistance Interest Form from The Legal Education, Advocacy and Defense (LEAD) for Racial Justice program, led and coordinated by the California Black Freedom Fund, a collaborative that includes The Lawyers’ Committee for Civil Rights of the San Francisco Bay Area, Public Counsel, and Adler & Colvin.
+- Pro Bono Legal Assistance Interest Form from The Legal Education, Advocacy and Defense (LEAD) for Racial Justice program, led and coordinated by the Black Freedom Fund, a collaborative that includes The Lawyers’ Committee for Civil Rights of the San Francisco Bay Area, Public Counsel, and Adler & Colvin.

 Immigration Law Resources for Nonprofits Engaged with Immigrants